rokm/matlab_mexopencv/README.md

 Make sure that Matlab and CMake are in the PATH.

-Then, set the Visual Studio version and architecture (required for CMake), and run the build script from the working directory:
+Then, set the Visual Studio version and architecture (required for CMake), and run the build script:
 ```Batchfile
 set "DEFAULT_CMAKE_GENERATOR=Visual Studio 14"
 set "DEFAULT_CMAKE_ARCH=x64"